top of page

 Sally Gary | Executive Director

-Originally from Wichita Falls, TX, Sally now lives in Dallas with her wife Karen and their miniature dapple dachshund, Rudy.
+Originally from Wichita Falls, TX, Sally now lives in Dallas with her wife and their miniature dapple dachshund, Rudy.
 She is the author of two books: Loves God, Likes Girls (2013) and Affirming: A Memoir of Faith, Sexuality, and Staying in the Church (2021).

 bottom of page